-The student is able The student has No description The research The research process The research process The research process is 30% to apply a form of applied a form of or proper process is is sufficiently is documented and documented and documentation documentation and documentation insufficiently documented and presented presented in a and presentation presentation that and documented and presented, although convincingly, with a compelling and creative supporting the supports the aims and presentation of presented; the the verbal and good balance way, with an inspiring aims and objectives of the the research documentation and artistic material are between verbal and dialogue between verbal objectives of the research, making use of process and presentation do not not yet in balance or artistic materials; the and artistic materials; research, making both verbal/textual outcomes. yet support the need improvement documentation and the documentation and use of both and non-verbal artistic aims and objectives to adequately presentation support presentation admirably verbal/textual and material of the research. support the aims and the aims and support the aims and non-verbal artistic objectives of the objectives of the objectives of the material research. research. research.
+The student is able to apply research methods adequate to the research focus, questions or problems, based on a dialogue between artistic practice and reflection The student has applied research methods adequate to the research focus, questions or problems and based on a dialogue between artistic practice and reflection No clear choice of research method or plan.
+No dialogue between artistic practice and reflection.
+Inadequate application of research methods, with unclear dialogue between artistic practice and reflection.
+Adequate application of research methods, although the dialogue between artistic practice and reflection remains too superficial.
+Good application of research methods, based on a convincing dialogue between artistic practice and reflection.
+Excellent and creative application of research methods, based on a strong interaction between artistic practice and reflection.
+30% The student is able to apply a form of The student has applied a form of No description or proper The research process is The research process is sufficiently The research process is documented and The research process is documented and 30% documentation documentation and documentation insufficiently documented and presented presented in a and presentation presentation that and documented and presented, although convincingly, with a compelling and creative supporting the supports the aims and presentation of presented; the the verbal and good balance way, with an inspiring aims and objectives of the the research documentation and artistic material are between verbal and dialogue between verbal objectives of the research, making use of process and presentation do not not yet in balance or artistic materials; the and artistic materials; research, making both verbal/textual outcomes. yet support the need improvement documentation and the documentation and use of both and non-verbal artistic aims and objectives to adequately presentation support presentation admirably verbal/textual and material of the research. support the aims and the aims and support the aims and non-verbal artistic objectives of the objectives of the objectives of the material research. research. research.

-APPENDIX 6: PROFESSIONAL INTEGRATION TRAJECTORY: SELF-REFLECTIVE REPORT - REQUIREMENTS
+APPENDIX 5: PROFESSIONAL INTEGRATION TRAJECTORY: SELF-REFLECTIVE REPORT - REQUIREMENTS